MissStrong/ICS3U/Discontinued/Turtle 6 - Mouse Interaction in Turtle.md

 nancy.speed(6)
 nancy.color("firebrick")

-# This function gets called when we click on Nancy
+# this function gets called when we click on Nancy
 def spin(x, y):
   """Nancy goes forward then spins in a circle.""" nancy.forward(100)